graphcore-research/unit-scaling/docs/user_guide.rst

         linear_1 = torch._C._nn.linear(gelu, linear_2_weight, linear_2_bias);  (-> 0.198, <- 1.0)
         return linear_1

-Firstly, :code:`analyse_module` has decomposed the module into a set of low-level operations.
+Firstly, :py:func:`~unit_scaling.utils.analyse_module` has decomposed the module into a set of low-level operations.
 Secondly, it has appended each line with a tuple :code:`(-> fwd_scale, <- bwd_scale)` denoting the scale of the tensor on the left of the :code:`=` sign in the forward and backward passes.